 - Add chana dal and white urad dal to a flat, large and wide pan.

-- Dry roast on medium-low heat until they’re golden brown in color and a nutty aroma starts to emit (4-5 minutes).
+- Dry roast on medium-low heat until they’re golden brown and a nutty aroma starts to emit (4-5 minutes).
 Stir frequently while roasting.

 - Transfer the roasted lentils to a large bowl and set them aside.